 Building wraps are getting more popular and affordable as the digital print price has come down in the past few years.
 We are able to wrap with a digitally printed mesh or PVC material, buildings, towers, sky scrapers or scaffold structures for atheistic or commercial reasons.

-Building wraps, wrapping buildings with mesh screen, digitally printed building wrap, building wrapping
+Building wraps, wrapping buildings with mesh screen, digitally printed building wrap

 The digitally printed building wrap can be as big as you want, literally covering the whole building however it’s not to be taken lightly as sub standard print or installation could be fatal.